MarwaAbuEssa/sendbird-javascript-doc/sdk_function_message.md

 ### 8. Typing End
-Call this function when an user ends typing.
+Call this function when a user ends typing.
 It notifies a typing-end event to users in the channel.

 ```javascript